WhichBrowser/Parser-PHP/README.md

 **Functions:**

+`getType()`
+Returns the `type` and `subtype` property of the `device` object.
+If a subtype is present it is concatenated to the type and seperated by a semicolor, for example: `mobile:smart` or `gaming:portable`.
+If the subtype is not applicable, it just return the type, for example: `desktop` or `ereader`.

 `isType($type [,$type [,$type [,$type]]])`
-If a single argument is used, the function returns `true` if the argument matches the `type` propery of `device` obejct.
+If a single argument is used, the function returns `true` if the argument matches the `type` propery of `device` object.
+The argument can optionally also provide a subtype by concatenating it to the type and seperating it with a semicolon.
 It can use multiple arguments in which case the function returns `true` if one of the arguments matches.
 If none of the arguments matches, it returns `false`

 `isBrowser($name [, $comparison, $version])`
 Is used to query the `name` and `version` property of the `browser` object.
 The funcion can contain a single argument to a simple comparison based on `name`, or three arguments to compare both `name` and `version`.
 The first argument always contains the name of the browser.
 The second arguments is a string that can container either `<`, `<=`, `=`, `=>` or `>`.
 The third is an integer, float or string that contains the version.
 You can use versions like `10`, `10.7` or `'10.7.4'`.
 For more information about how version comparisons are performed, please see the `is()` function of the `Version` object.